 Financial Impact, Direct/Indirect:

 Meet budgetary expectations.
+Follow established purchasing guidelines.

 Job Description Review:

 I understand this job description and its requirements; and that I am expected to complete all duties as assigned.
 I understand the job functions may be changed from time to time.
 I will be able to perform the essential functions of this position with or without an accommodation.
 I understand that if I will need an accommodation for this position, I will inform the supervisor or a representative from the Human Resource Department of my accommodation needs.